Rogue Trading and GRC

 UK's Financial Services Authority (2008)

-PS: The last facebook update in the accused rogue trader account was a “Need a miracle".
+The last facebook update in the accused rogue trader account was a “Need a miracle".

 Get the latest in corporate governance, risk, and compliance on Twitter